DOI-USGS/gems-tools-arcmap/README.md

 ## Installation

 * Download the [latest release](https://github.com/usgs/gems-tools-arcmap/releases/latest).
 * Unzip the file to a folder of your choice.
-This will extract a single folder named `gems-tools-arcmap-` followed by the version number (e.g., `gems-tools-arcmap-1.2.2`) with a folder called `gems-toolbox` inside that (this folder structure exists so that the second method outlined below will work).
+This will extract a single folder named `gems-tools-arcmap-` followed by the version number (e.g., `gems-tools-arcmap-1.2.2`) with a folder called `gems-toolbox` inside that (this folder structure exists so that the third method outlined below will work).

 Once unzipped, you have three options for using the toolbox in ArcMap:

 1. Browse to `gems-toolbox` in the ArcCatalog window under Folder Connections everytime you need it.
 2. Configure the ArcToolbox window so that it is listed there:
     * Start ArcCatalog or ArcMap
     * open the ArcToolbox window